HOME PAGE * SEARCH * UK KS3 level Science Quizzes for students aged ~13-14

 Note that all the rest of the enzyme structure is correct, and even if not due to a mutation affecting the amino acid sequence, it might not affect the active site.
 One reason why mutations do not always have a detrimental effect on the protein-enzyme structure and function.

-(ii) If a mutation produces a change in the triplet codes for amino acids then the final protein formed may have a different structure and function than the one that was supposed to have been formed (this was explained in section (a) above.
+(ii) If a mutation produces a change in the triplet codes for amino acids then the final protein formed may have a different structure and a non/different function compared to the one that was supposed to have been formed (this was explained in section (a) above.

 The protein produced is unlikely to be able to perform the function that was intended from the DNA code.